Marshal of the branch: Rank insignia

 The rank insignia of marshal of the branch was a large (~50mm-wide) five-pointed shoulder board star (at the time the same star was used on the shoulder boards of marshals of the Soviet Union).
 A marshal of the branch wore the second level five-pointed marshal's star on his uniform necktie.

 When the rank of chief marshal of the branch was established, the size of the shoulder board stars for marshals was made about 10mm smaller, indicating the superiority of the marshal of the Soviet Union.
 The first level marshal's star was worn on the uniform tie of chief marshals of the branch and marshals of the Soviet Union.

 In the branches, the rank of colonel general was succeeded by the rank of marshal of the branch, while the rank of marshal of a branch was apparently equal to the rank of general of the army (who was only entitled to the four small shoulder board stars).
 Marshals of branch, chief marshals of the branch and general of the army were at the OF9-level, generals of the army had neither marshals' stars on shoulder boards or uniform ties.
 However, in 1974, generals of the army were given the 40mm star shoulder board and the marshal's star of the second level on the tie.

-Marshals of the branches were normally eligible for promotion to chief marshal of branch, however, neither was eligible for promotion to marshal of the Soviet Union.
-After 1984, the rank of marshal was preserved only in the air force and artillery.
-Later, the rank of marshal stopped being conferred even in these branches.
-The regulations of Russian Army, confirmed in 1993, unified the system of general ranks in all the branches.
-The ranks of marshal of the artillery and marshal of the aviation were replaced by the one of general of the army (or army aviation), and the rank of chief marshal was cancelled.